 Where will I eat breakfast and dinner each day?

 You will eat dinner and breakfast at the basecamp with the other riders.
-There will be continuous shuttles running from basecamp to the hotel so you are able to go backwards and forwards between the two.
+There will be shuttles running from basecamp to the hotel and back so you are able to travel between the two.

 Does each day start and finish at the accommodation?

 Each day you will start/finish at the basecamp and be shuttled to and from your hotel accommodation.

 Each day you will need to bring your main bag from your hotel room and drop it in the hotel reception.
 This bag will be transported straight to your next hotel and has a weight limit of 15kg.